 Can A Workers’ Compensation Claim Jeopardize My Employment?

-A lot of injured works are reluctant to file workers’ compensation claims out of fear that they will lose their job.
-Filing a workers’ compensation claim cannot impact your job security.
+A lot of injured works are reluctant to file workers’ comp claims out of fear that they will lose their job.
+Filing a workers’ comp claim cannot impact your job security.
 Companies often maintain workers’ compensation insurance, so they do not have to pay injured employees out of company money.

 Instead of having funds for injured workers come out of a company’s payroll, their compensation is handled through the insurance company.
 For this reason, it does not impact their job security as it is not technically viewed as a financial loss or obligation.